 All of these goals and more have been achieved in the German Shorthaired Pointer.
 These same goals highlight many issues that should be considered prior to choosing a GSP as your companion.

 GSPs retain a puppy level of energy throughout their lives.
 They require physical and mental stimuli to help keep this energy at a manageable level.
 A family with an active lifestyle geared toward activities that would include the dog is ideal.
 Access to areas with plenty of room for running, such as the home property, the park, the woods, etc., is beneficial.
-Devoting necessary time to fulfill a GSP’s drive to “work” and learn through training and play and to satisfy its need for human companionship is essential.
+Devoting necessary time to fulfill a GSP’s drive to “work” and learn through training and play and to satisfy their need for human companionship is essential.
 A sense of humor should be a prerequisite for any future GSP owner.
-A GSP can be quite mischievous and its pranks often not appreciated by humans.
+A GSP can be quite mischievous and their pranks are often not appreciated by humans.

 While GSPs are generally great with kids, care must be exercised around small children.
 A GSP’s eagerness and playfulness could at times lead to unintentional injuries.
 (Note: Proper introduction of children to any canine, regardless of breed, and teaching children appropriate behavior around dogs in general, is essential.
 To NEVER leave any dog unattended with an infant should be an absolute.)